pepfar-datim/mAtches/README.md

 4. Confirm mAtches app has started properly by

    - 4.1 Confirm the terminal is showing a similar message `App running on port 5001`.
-   - 4.2 Open a browser and search for http://localhost:5001/maps/
+   - 4.2 Open a browser and search for `base:port` by default that would be http://localhost:5001/
    ![](public/images/matchesWelcomePage.png)
-   - 4.3 Confirm if step B2 is setup properly By clicking on mAtches logo or the home icon if the link reloads the above page, the setup is successful.
-If not, make sure
+   - 4.3 Confirm if step B2 is setup properly by clicking on mAtches logo or the home icon if the link reloads the above page, the setup is successful.